-DJ Black Coffee is without a doubt the most prominent electronic music producer in Africa.
+DJ Black Coffee is without a doubt one of the most prominent electronic music producers in Africa.
 He got his big career break in 2004 when he was chosen as a participant in the 2004 Red Bull Music Academy held in Cape Town.
 Read further to discover more about this inspirational celebrity.

-He was born as Nkosinathi Maphumulo on 11 March 1976 and actually began his career around 1995.
+Nevertheless, he continued learning about electronic music production and actually kick-started his career around 1995.
 Lucliky for him, the Red Bull Music Academy accepted him in 2004 further giving him a career boost.
 To date, he has released five albums as well as a live DVD.
-He won the “Breakthrough DJ Of The Year” award at the DJ Awards in Ibiza in September 2015 after the release of his fifth studio album, Pieces Of Me.
+He also won the “Breakthrough DJ Of The Year” award at the DJ Awards in Ibiza in September 2015 after the release of his fifth studio album, Pieces Of Me.

-DJ Black Coffee had his left arm paralyzed after being a part of a car accident in 1990.
 He recently shared a photo of himself wearing an arm brace “for the first time in years” in a Facebook post that he used to encourage fans.
-He wrote;

 His personal experience of disability moved him to create the DJ Black Coffee Foundation which helps fund sound production training for disadvantaged students.